albop/tie_archive/session_2/index.md

 - This is very close to the implementation of AI now:
   - ML: miniminize empirical risk (sum of square residuals), maximize the fit
   - AI: robots are explicitely told what to do (not how)
-- Biases are precisely defined w.r.t. a well specified goal
+- Biases should be precisely defined w.r.t. a well specified goal

 ----